remydutto/remydutto.github.io/content/event/2023_TES/index.md

 location: Berlin, Germany

 summary: Bi-level optimal control method and its application to the hybrid electric vehicle torque split and gear shift problem
 abstract: 'The Pontryagin’s maximum principle gives necessary conditions to optimal control problems.
-Nevertheless, for some industrial applications, especially when the integration time is long, the classical method used to solve these necessary conditions (indirect simple shooting) may have some numerical convergence issues and/or be too time consuming to be proposed on embedded solutions. \
+Nevertheless, for some industrial applications, especially when the integration time is long, the classical method used to solve these necessary conditions (indirect simple shooting) may have some numerical convergence issues and/or be too time-consuming to be proposed on embedded solutions. \

 \